tldr-pages/tldr/README.md

 pip3 install tldr
 ```

-Then you have direct access to less complicated, easier-to-read help for commands, such as tar,
+Then you have direct access to simplified, easy-to-read help for commands, such as tar,
 accessible through typing `tldr tar` instead of the standard `man tar`

 If you just want to browse without an internet connection or installing software,